forrtproject/fred_zotero/README.md

 1. Go to **Tools → Check Library for Replications**
 2. A progress window will show the scan status
 3. Items with replications will be tagged and annotated
+4. Replication studies will be added as items in Replication folder in the library

 This may take some time depending on the size of the library.
 While the plugin is scanning the library, the `Check Selected Items` option won't work.